JuliaHubOSS/llvm-cbe/README.md

 LLVM-CBE relies on specific LLVM internals, and so it is best to use it with a specific revision of the LLVM development tree.
-Currently, llvm-cbe works with the LLVM 6.0 and 7.0 release versions and autotools.
+Currently, llvm-cbe works with the LLVM 8.0 release version and autotools.

 Note: to convert C to LLVM IR to run the tests, you will also need a C compiler such as clang.